paolomonella/ursus/documentation.md

 Punctuation
 ===========

-If we created a modern 'readable' edition of the text, we would
+When we create a modern 'readable' edition of the text, we

 1. ignore, accept or change the value of the manuscript puctuation marks (or 'ancient punctuation') and
 2. add 'contemporary punctuation' not present in the manuscript.